bkiranmayee/My_Labnotes/IGC/GMMAT_GWAS.md

 	cat round3/snpfile.list3 | xargs -I {} sbatch runR.sh {}

-When I GWAS for all the SNPs complete, I need to concatenate all the results, sort and plot the Manhattan and QQ plots.
+When GWAS for all the SNPs complete, I need to concatenate all the results, sort and plot the Manhattan and QQ plots.